 Therefore, receiving class certification or denial does not reflect on members’ potential to win a pending lawsuit on the merits.

-If a judge certifies the class, the class action lawsuit can move forward.
+If a judge certifies the class, the class action lawsuit against an employer can move forward.

 If the judge denies class-action status, the lawsuit cannot proceed as a class action.